 What Is Escarole?

-Also known as broad-leaved endive, Bavarian endive, Batavian endive, and scarole, escarole has broad, curly green leaves and a slightly bitter flavor.
+Also known as broad-leaved endive, Bavarian endive, Batavian endive, and scarole, escarole has broad, curly green leaves, and a slightly bitter flavor.
 The outer leaves tend to be darker in color and more bitter, while the inner leaves are more tender.
 The chicory is often bunched and placed with heads of fresh lettuce, away from its close relatives radicchio and endive.
 It's more expensive than lettuce since it is considered a specialty item.
-The veggie requires little preparation before using, often only needing a quick rinse.
+This vegetable requires little preparation before using, often only needing a quick rinse.

 How to Cook With Escarole

 The wider, darker outer leaves tend to be a bit chewy and bitter, making them ideal for cooking.
 The leaves can be sautéed or braised similarly to collard greens and are frequently used in pasta and soup recipes, especially in Italian cuisine.

 For a salad, the inner, lighter-colored leaves are a good choice.
 Tear them into pieces and toss with other ingredients and vinaigrette.
 Raw escarole pairs well with fruit in salads as well as cheese, including strongly flavored varieties such as blue cheese and goat cheese.
 Whether cooked or raw, escarole pairs well with strong salty and sweet flavors which balance its bitterness nicely.

 What Does Escarole Taste Like?

 Escarole has a fresh, vegetal taste with light bitterness.
 It's less bitter than other chicories, with the level of bitterness varying throughout the head.
 The inner, lighter-colored leaves are sweeter than the outer, darker green leaves.
 The flavor is brighter and more pronounced when raw, and more mellow when cooked.